 Losing a person with whom you have a close relationship is never an experience to look forward to.
 However, as sad as it may be, losing loved ones is an inevitable human experience.
 Therefore, over time, humans have devised means of expressing their final farewells through speeches about the deceased during the funeral process, which has become a tradition for many worldwide.
-This type of speech is known as a eulogy.
-In this article, we have provided you with a guide on how to compose a eulogy along with many professionally crafted templates.
+This type of speech is known as an eulogy.
+In this article, we have provided you with a guide on how to compose it, along with many professionally crafted templates.

 What is a Eulogy?

-A eulogy is a verbal or written speech that commends the life of a deceased person.
 It primarily commemorates a dead person’s life and vividly projects the life they lived onto the audience’s minds.
-However, the eulogy can also be a speech used to appreciate and celebrate a person’s life, impact, and achievement at the same time, while they are still alive – usually at retirement or send-forth party.
+However, it can also be a speech used to appreciate and celebrate a person’s life, impact, and achievement while they are still alive – usually at retirement or a send-forth party.

 Writing a Perfect Eulogy